The Cursed (2021 film): Plot

-During the Battle of the Somme, a wounded French captain is brought into a medical tent with three bullet wounds to his abdomen.
+During the Battle of the Somme (1916), a wounded French captain is brought into a medical tent with three bullet wounds to his abdomen.
 During surgery, an army surgeon discovers and removes an additional fourth bullet made of silver and not of German design.

-Thirty-five years earlier, in rural France, brutal land baron Seamus Laurent leads a slaughter of a Romani clan who have settled upon his land and made a disputed claim to it.
+In c.
+1881 (35 years before the battle), in rural France, brutal land baron Seamus Laurent leads a slaughter of a Romani clan who have settled upon his land and made a disputed claim to it.
 Having foreseen their impending danger, the elderly Romani leader cast a set of silver dentures in the form of a wolf's fangs for their protection.
 After the slaughter, the clan leader and a male Romani are captured, the latter being dismembered and erected as a scarecrow to serve as a warning to other Romani, whilst the Romani leader is buried alive with the silver fangs clutched in her grasp.

 Soon after, the townspeople, including Seamus' children Edward and Charlotte, are plagued by nightmares of the scarecrow and the silver fangs.
 While playing one day, farm boy Timmy reveals to the other children he knows the location of the scarecrow.
 Upon arriving at the scarecrow and having sworn the others to secrecy, Timmy is overcome with the urge to dig up the silver fangs.
 Edward attempts to stop him, but Timmy becomes possessed and places the fangs in his mouth, subsequently biting Edward's throat as the other children flee in terror.
 Seamus quickly recovers the wounded Edward whilst Timmy is nowhere to be found.
 A doctor concludes that Edward was attacked by a wild animal, as Edward grows ill.
 After Charlotte awakes to Edward's screams during the night and finds him ensnared by wood-like vines emerging from his body, Edward disappears into the night.

 Charlotte goes to the local church to pray and encounters Timmy, who claims he has no memory of what happened after donning the fangs.
 When Charlotte asks Timmy what he did with the silver fangs, he reveals he hid them in the church.
 When Charlotte's maid Anais discovers them, Timmy flees.
 As Timmy runs into the forest, he is pursued by an unseen beast into an abandoned shack where he is soon slaughtered.
 Widowed pathologist John McBride visits the town, seeking information on the traveling Roma.
 He accompanies police lieutenant Alfred Molière, who has been called by Seamus to find Edward.
 Meeting with Seamus, the pair find Timmy's mauled body.
 Molière, believing Edward's disappearance means he has likely been killed, departs, but John offers to stay to assist Seamus.
 That night, Seamus' manor is visited by a strange wolf-like beast that unsuccessfully tries to gain entry.